Vincent71399/ethernaut_solution/solutions/2_fallout.md

-# Solve the lagacy dependency
+# Solve the legacy dependency

 If you try to compile the puzzle contract directly, you will find this error